victorrgez/ReinforcementLearning/README.md

 - [X] Try again Bipedal Walker with the Genetic Algorithm.
 Gets a better performance although it is not optimal
 - [X] Try Augmented Random Search for solving Bipedal Walker.
 The results are worse than with genetic algorithm

-- [ ] \(Optional) Solve Atari Breakout.
-It would probably take more than a week computing each training loop...
+- [ ] \(Optional) Solve an Atari Environment from screen pixels.
+It would probably take more than a week on a CPU for each hyperparameter configuration...

 ## 1. Cart Pole
 Random Agent with no training: